ctb/titus-blog/src/2017-binder-workshop.md

 ## Far reaching issues and questions --

-* it's likely that the future of binder involves many people running many different binderhub instances.
+* It's likely that the future of binder involves many people running many different binderhub instances.
 What kind of clever things can we do with federation?
 Would it be possible for people to run a binder backend "close" to their data and then allow other binderhubs to connect to that, for example?

 * Many issues of publishing workflows, provenance, legality - [notes](https://github.com/ctb/2017-binder-workshop-notes/blob/master/Binder%20-%20notes%20from%20provenance-legal-authorship%20breakout.md)